tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

  - Optimized the unread message count.
  - Improved the latest conversation list loading speed after login.
  - Added the log cleaning feature.
- - Fixed message loss when synchronizing a large number of unread C2C messages.
+ - Fixed message loss when synchronizing a large number of unread one-to-one messages.
  - After a user leaves an audio-video group, system messages about members leaving the group will not be pushed to the user's device.
  - Fixed the issue where group system messages occasionally failed to be delivered to users.
  - Added the frequency limit logic to `onRefresh/onRefreshConversations`.